Norface-EUINACTION/ParlEE_Classification/training/Readme.md

 To run the training for EU and CAP, simple run `./eu_train_eval.sh` and `./cap_train_eval.sh`. **(TODO: ADD TRAIN AND TEST SPLITS FOR EU AND CAP)** You can find the training and validation data for EU and CAP in the dataset folders

 Both the scripts are similar.
 For example, the below script is for training a CAP classifier.
-To change the training from CAP to EU, simply replace `--task_name` with *eu_related*, the `--train_file` and `--validation_file` paths to the paths of EU training and validation set, and `--output_dir`.
+To change the training from CAP to EU, simply replace `--task_name` with *eu_related*, the `--train_file`.
+The training and eval data are in the datasets folder for eu and cap. and `--validation_file` paths to the paths of EU training and validation set, and `--output_dir`.

 ```